outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - finish core function structure example diagrams

   - successful AI would identify multiple solutions as probably successful once variables of inequality were identified

-    - identify 'value' as the vertex variable
+    - query: identify 'value' as the vertex variable

-    - identify input variables determining value:
+    - query: identify input variables determining value:
       - location
         - what is a low-method to change location: public transportation
         - what is a barrier to change location: visa, lack of info